onmax/nimiq-tutorial/src/content/tutorial/3-staking-and-validators/2-exploring-validators/content.md

 - **Understand validator properties** like stake, reward address, and status
 - **Explore the staking contract** and delegation information
 - **Learn about validator selection** and epoch mechanics
+- **Use the Validators API** for enhanced validator data and analytics

 ## Learning